Naturally Daily

 Uses of Safflower Oil

-• You can use safflower oil for salad dressing as it can be kept into the refrigerator without the fear of solidifying.
+• You can use safflower oil for salad dressing as it can be kept in the refrigerator without the fear of solidifying.

 • This oil has a high smoke point, meaning that it’s perfect for deep fry.